- How to create note?

-And you can also input tags to narrow down the search result.
+You can also input tags to narrow down the search result.

 To search notes created within a specified time range.

-To search notes containing ToDo items.
+To search notes that contain ToDo items.

-To search notes containing pictures.
+To search notes that contain pictures.

-To search notes containing web links.
+To search notes that contain web links.

-To search notes containing long content document.
+To search notes that contain long-content document.

-To search notes containing quote block.
+To search notes that contain quote block.

-To search notes containing code block.
+To search notes that contain code block.

-You can click the ToDo item to check or uncheck the ToDo item.
+You can click the ToDo item to check or un-check the ToDo item.